 With AliExpress dropshipping, shipping rates are super low.
 I always use ePacket which means our shipping tends to either be free or under $5.
 Having transitioned from print on demand into AliExpress dropshipping, this was probably what made the biggest impact when it came to profit.
 My business was able to absorb the costs of shipping to offer customers free shipping.
 With print on demand, most of my best sellers ended up being mugs which had a higher shipping fee than the product value.
 Considering most people buy mugs for under $8, this business wasn’t sustainable long-term.
 I either had to charge more for my product or charge a shipping fee with print on demand.
 If you prefer selling low-cost goods, AliExpress dropshipping is your best bet.

 With AliExpress dropshipping, it’s pretty easy to run your business.
 You add products, write descriptions, maybe edit a few photos, market your products, process orders, manage customer support, and make improvements to your store.
 This becomes your general cycle of routine.

-With print on demand there’s an added layer.
+With print on demand, there’s an added layer.
 You’re the product designer.
 Designing products can take a lot of time for someone with limited design skills.
 However, even the best designers will take their time to ensure their product designs are just right.
 After the design is done, you need to create mockups of the products or take your own product photos.
+So for instance, if you have an on-demand t-shirt printing store, you’ll not only have to invest time in the designing of the t-shirts but also to market them.
 The most important part of running an online store is making sure your marketing game is strong.
 If you have the best product designs, no one is going to find them on their own.
 You need to put yourself out there.

 AliExpress dropshipping gives you more time to just focus on what really matters: marketing, experimentation, and customer support.